 The Cave of the Silken Web movie image: Courtesy of the National Library of Norway.

-“The Cave of the Silken Web: Chinese Cinema Landmark” last updated in November 2021.
+“The Cave of the Silken Web (1927) Movie Review: Powerful Women in Chinese Cinema Landmark” last updated in September 2022.